 Your doctor may recommend a course of physical therapy designed to enhance range of motion.

-Range of motion exercises are designed specifically to enhance joint flexibility.
-Range of motion exercises may be done as part of formal sessions with a physical therapist.
-However, your doctor or physical therapist may also tell you about exercises that you can easily do at home.
+Range of motion exercises specifically target joint flexibility.
+You can do range of motion exercises with a physical therapist.
+Your doctor or physical therapist can also tell you about exercises that you can easily do at home.

 These can help you maintain or improve joint flexibility, which helps with overall freedom and ease of movement.

 There are three general categories of range of motion exercises: active, active assistive, and passive.